webalorn/TitaLatexBot/README.md

 # TitaLatexBot

-Telegram Bot that receive an LaTeX equation and send it back as an image.
+TitaLatex is a telegram bot that can receive an LaTeX equation and sends it back as an image, with commands to quicly send it in any conversation on telegram.
+It can also transorm any pastebin in an image, to have a quick and nive previez, and it allows you to quicly send the image with the pastebin url.
 You can make your own instance of the bot, and add your owns changes, or use the version I host myself : [TitaLatexBot](https://t.me/titalatexbot).

 This is developed with [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) using the listener mechanism.
 This fork has been modified for my own usage, because I could not find a latex bot still working.